-FRENCH CONTINUERS PRELIMINARY Course Outcomes
+FRENCH CONTINUERS Year 11 Course Outcomes

-1.1 uses a range of strategies to maintain communication The student will.
-1.1 - The student will: 1.2 conveys information appropriate to context, purpose and 1. exchange information, audience opinions and experiences 1.3 exchanges and justifies opinions and ideas in French 1.4 reflects on aspects of past, present and future 1.4 experience 2.1 applies knowledge of language structures to create 2.1 original text # 2. express ideas through composes informative, descriptive, reflective, persuasive the production of original 2.2 or evaluative texts appropriate to context, purpose texts in French and/or audience 2.3 structures and sequences ideas and information conveys the gist of texts and identifies specific 3.1 information 3.2 summarises the main ideas 3. analyse, process and 3.3 respond to texts that are identifies the tone, purpose, context and audience in French 3.4 draws conclusions from or justifies an opinion 3.5 interprets, analyses and evaluates information 3.6 infers points of view, attitudes or emotions from language 3.0 and context 4 recognises and employs language appropriate to different 4. understand aspects of 4.1 social contexts the language and culture identifies values, attitudes and beliefs of cultural of French-speaking 4.2 significance communities 4.3 reflects upon significant aspects of language and culture 1 written or spoken text created by students incorporating their own ideas
+1.1 uses a range of strategies to maintain communication The student will: conveys information appropriate to context, purpose and audience 1. exchange information, opinions and experiences in French 1.3 exchanges and justifies opinions and ideas 1.4 reflects on aspects of past, present and future experience 2.1 applies knowledge of language structures to create original text # 2. express ideas through the production of original texts in French composes informative, descriptive, reflective, persuasive or evaluative texts appropriate to context, purpose and/or audience 2.3 structures and sequences ideas and information conveys the gist of texts and identifies specific information 3.2 summarises the main ideas 2.
+Such as a second second to take to the the transity Free sh 3.3 identifies the tone, purpose, context and audience 3. analyse, process and respond to texts that are in French draws conclusions from or justifies an opinion interprets, analyses and evaluates information infers points of view, attitudes or emotions from language and context 4. understand aspects of the language and culture of French- recognises and employs language appropriate to different social contexts speaking communities 4.2 identifies values, attitudes and beliefs of cultural significance reflects upon significant aspects of language and culture written or spoken text created by students incorporating their own ideas

-FRENCH CONTINUERS
+YEAR 11 FRENCH CONTINUERS

 Task Number Task 1 Task 2 Task 3

-Nature of Task Topics - Personal Identity and Relationships Speaking - hand in/in class Writing - in class Topics - Leisure and Interests Listening - in class Reading - hand in Topics - Relationships, Leisure and School Yearly examination
+Nature of Task (Themes: The Individual and French-Speaking Communities) Speaking - hand in/in class Writing - in class (Themes: The Individual and French-Speaking Communities) Listening - in class Reading - hand in (Themes: The Individual and French-Speaking Communities) Yearly examination

-Timing Term 1 Week 9 Term 2 Week 9 Term 3 Weeks 8 - 9 TBC
+Timing Term 1 Week 9 Term 2 Week 9 Term 3 Weeks 8 - 9

-Outcomes assessed 1.1, 1.2, 1.3, 1.4, 2.1,2.2,2.3 2.1, 2.2, 2.3 3.1, 3.2, 3.3, 3.4, 3.5, 3.6 4.1 1.1, 1.2, 1.3, 1.4, 2.1,2.2,2.3 3.1, 3.2, 3.3, 3.4, 3.5, 3.6 4.1, 4.2, 4.3
+Outcomes assessed 1.1, 1.2, 1.3, 1.4, 2.1,2.2,2.3 2.1, 2.2, 2.3 3.1, 3.2, 3.3, 3.4, 3.5 4.1 1.1, 1.2, 1.3, 1.4, 2.1,2.2,2.3 3.1, 3.2, 3.3, 3.4, 3.5, 3.6 4.1, 4.2, 4.3

 Components Weighting %

 Listening 20 10 30

 Reading 20 10 30

 Speaking 10 10 20

 Writing 10 10 20

 Total % 20 40 40 100